Fifty years later people still ask the question about Alger Hiss: Was he or wasn’t he a Communist spy?

 In 1993, a Hungarian historian, Maria Schmidt, divulged material from Communist Hungarian secret police files that seemed to suggest Hiss’s guilt.
 In 1949 Noel Field, an American suspected of being a Communist spy, had been imprisoned in Hungary as a suspected American spy.
 Under interrogation he had incriminated Hiss, in a confession Schmidt found in Field’s dossier.
 Field, however, had recanted after his release, and Hiss defenders considered the Hungarian documents to be tarnished evidence.

 Another piece of evidence came to light in 1996 when the CIA and National Security Agency made public several thousand documents of decoded cables exchanged between Moscow and its American agents from 1939 to 1957.
 These materials were part of a secret intelligence project called “Venona.”
 A single document, dated March 30, 1945, referred to an agent code-named “Ales,” a State Department official who had flown from the Yalta Conference to Moscow.
 An anonymous footnote, dated more than 20 years later, suggested “Ales” was “probably Alger Hiss.”
 Hiss, one of only four men who had flown from Yalta to Moscow, issued a statement denying he was “Ales.”
 He went to Moscow merely to see the subway system, he said.

-James T. Gay is a Professor of History at State University of West Georgia in Carrollton.
-He wrote about the Marshall Plan for the June 1997 issue of American History.
+James T. Gay is a professor of Hhistory at State University of West Georgia in Carrollton.
+This article was published in the May/June 1998 issue of American History.
+Subscribe here.